Nanhua Temple: History

-The temple was founded during the time of the Northern and Southern Dynasties in 502 AD by an Indian monk named Zhiyao Sanzang (智樂三藏) who originally named the site Baolin Temple (寶林寺).
+The temple was founded during the time of the Northern and Southern dynasties in 502 AD by an Indian monk named Zhiyao Sanzang (智樂三藏) who originally named the site Baolin Temple (寶林寺).
 It received its present name in 968 during the reign of the Song dynasty Emperor Taizong.
 Ancestor Hanshan Deqing taught there and reformed the monastery in the 16th century.
-The site was later renovated in 1934 under the leadership of Hsu Yun whose body is housed in the central forest sanctuary.
+The site was later renovated in 1934 under the leadership of Xuyun whose body is housed in the central forest sanctuary.
 Recent changes to the site include the building of extensive monastic accommodations.

 Architecture

 The temple covers an area of more than 42.5 ha.
-It consists of a set of magnificent Buddhist buildings, including the Hall of Four Heavenly Kings, Mahavira Hall, Sutra Depository, Sixth Ancestor Hall, Lingzhao Pagoda and 690 Buddhist statues.
+It consists of a set of magnificent Buddhist buildings, including the Hall of Four Heavenly Kings, Mahavira Hall, Zangjing Ge, Sixth Ancestor Hall, Lingzhao Pagoda and 690 Buddhist statues.

-There are 9 Chinese swamp cypresses (Glyptostrobus pensilis) believed to be 400 to 500 years old in the temple.
+There are nine Chinese swamp cypresses (Glyptostrobus pensilis) believed to be 400 to 500 years old in the temple.